onetep-devel/tutorials/source/T9_hematite_dftu.rst

    Orbitals (num,spin,occ):  5  2     1.00 3.00 5.00 0.00 0.00
    Orbitals   (num,spin,l):  5  2        0    1    2    0    1

-As you can see it was properly set as we have the occupancies as we wanted them to be
+The first number refers to the total number of orbitals (:math:`3s`, :math:`3p`, :math:`3d`, :math:`4s`, :math:`4p` as defined previosly), the spin channel either 1 or 2 and the orbital occupancies.
+In this case we have 1 spin up and 1 spin down electron in the :math:`3s` orbital, 3 up and 3 down electrons in the :math:`3p` orbitals and 5 spin down electrons in the :math:`3d` orbitals the :math:`4s` and :math:`4p` are empty.

-The second step is, as explained in the DFT+U part, the occupancies for the majority spin (either UP or DOWN for different Fe atoms) has to be :math:`> 0.5` while :math:`< 0.5` for the minority spin.
-This is very important to allow DFT+U to do its job and it can be checked in the following table by looking at the diagonal elements.
+The second step is, as explained in the DFT+\ :math:`U` part, the occupancies for the majority spin channel (either up or down for different Fe atoms) has to be :math:`> 0.5` while :math:`< 0.5` for the minority spin channel.
+This is very important to allow DFT+\ :math:`U` to do its job and it can be checked in the following table by looking at the diagonal elements.

 .. code-block:: none